 Shooting ear muffs must fit properly to be effective.
 Weight, adjustment, and flexibility each influence the fit of your earmuffs.

 Weight is particularly important.
 Lighter earmuffs are preferable, since heavy earmuffs grow uncomfortable after prolonged use.
 When earmuffs are uncomfortable, the wearer tends to adjust them, and adjustments can reduce the effectiveness of the seal around the ears.
 Walker's Game Ear and Pro For Sho are two shooting earmuff manufacturers that make notably lightweight models.

 The ear cups on shooting earmuffs are attached by an adjustable plastic strap.
 A strap with a greater range of motion and flexible material is easier to fit properly and is likely to feel more comfortable when it is worn.

 How much should you expect to pay for a decent pair of shooting earmuffs?

-Throughout the course of our research, we found lots of great models that cost far less than $100.
-In fact, many of our favorites cost less than $20.
+Lots of great models that cost far less than $100.
+In fact, many good choices cost less than $20.

 If you’re looking to buy from a line of top earmuffs like Honeywell’s Howard Leight selection, expect to find a range of choices that extend up to more than $50.
 These earmuffs are marketed for both commercial and consumer applications.